top of page

 How Does this Con Work?

-This disreputable company mails a message that looks legitimate and urgent.
-They use a name and logo that appears to be official and sounds vaguely familiar.
-They list your domain name and use official-looking phrases and references, such as terms, period covered, and include a credit card form.
+These disreputable companies mail a message that looks legitimate and urgent.
+It uses a name and logo that appear official and sound vaguely familiar.
+It lists your domain name, uses official-looking phrases and references, such as terms and the period covered, and includes a credit card form.

 Domain Name Services Envelope